rosscouldrey/rosscouldrey.github.io/_drafts/PowerBITipsPart3HelpMenus.md

 The final step is simply to create a blank button over top of our "help" button (which is part of our background) and connect that button to our Help Menu bookmark via the actions format option.

 And **VOILA** we now have a handy help button that our users can interact with to get a more detailed understanding of our report.

-### 4. Custom Tooltips

-Custom tooltips allow us to expand the information provided in a visual by creating a report page that will be used as the tooltip.
-This provides almost endless possibilities to report developers to improve on out of the box visuals.
-Provide your users with more information using custom tooltips.

-### 5. Pop out visuals

-Some visuals can stand on their own, almost like reports themselves; eg. Key Influencers, Q and A, or Decomposition Tree.
-You can give these their own space by "popping" them into what appears to be their own window in the report.

 ## Resources